yolo-brawlers/yolo-brawlers/README.md

 1. Pose Detection (YOLO + OpenCV): The system uses YOLO pose estimation to track players' movements in real time.
 2. Move Classification: The AI recognizes different fighting poses (punches, weaves, guard stance).
+3. ESP32 Controller: The firmware uploaded to the ESP32 controls servo motors connected to the ESP32 GPIO pins
-3. Robot Control: Commands are sent to the robots via ESP32-based servo controllers, allowing them to mimic the player's movements.
+4. Robot Control: Detected player actions are sent to the ESP32 controller using sockets at its WiFi access point.
+The data is used to control the robots to mimic boxing maneuvers like punching, weaving and guarding.
-4. Multiplayer Battle: Two players compete by controlling their own robotic fighters with body movements.
+5. Multiplayer Battle: Two players compete by controlling their own robotic fighters with body movements.

 # Tech/Hardware Stack